 The data structure defining token can be found in

-the class src/lexer/Token.java
+the class src/lexer/Token.java.
+This

 data structure consists of the following key fields:

-: the kind of the token, which is an
+kind: the kind of the token, which is an

 enumerable type

-as defined by enum Kind
+as defined by enum Kind;

-: extra information that the
+lexeme: extra information that the

 token may carry, if any; and

-For simplicity, we just
+For simplicity, we

-token's position.
+token's coordinate.

-enum Kind
+enum Kind type correspondingly.

 To implement the lexer algorithm, we have two options: the handwritten approach and the automatic lexer generator approach.
 Both are very popular in compiler implementations.
-In this lab, we will use a handwritten approach to implement the lexer for Tiger, which is also used by production compilers such as GCC or LLVM.
+In this lab, we will use the handwritten approach to implement the lexer for Tiger, which is also used by production compilers such as GCC or LLVM.

-in the file
+nextToken0() in the file

-recognize tokens.
+lexer/Lexer.java recognize tokens.

 Read the MiniJava specification and supply